adamculp/php-code-quality/README.md

 # php-code-quality
-The objective is to include multiple PHP code quality tools in an easy to use Docker image.
+My objective is to include multiple PHP code quality tools in an easy-to-use Docker image.
 The tools include PHP static analysis, lines of PHP code report, mess detector, code smell highlighting, copy/paste detection, and the application compatibility from one version of PHP to another for modernization efforts.

 More specifically the Docker image includes: